 Step 4: Is your A/C efficient?

 As you’ve probably guessed by now, the way to measure A/C efficiency is by taking the difference between the supply temperature and the return temperature.
 More specifically, the supply temperature should be cooler than the return temperature, or else you’ve got an A/C problem!
-But, if the return temperature minus the supply temperature is at least a 15-degree difference, that indicates an efficient A/C system!
+But, if the return temperature minus the supply temperature is at least a 15-degree difference, that indicates an efficient air conditioning system!
 It means that the air delivered into your home is way cooler than the air going back into the system, which is precisely what you want.